Linutronix/TSN-Testbench/Documentation/introduction.rst

 for both applications in the ``configurations`` folder.

 The tools are implemented in C and licensed under BSD-2-Clause.
-The coding style is defined by Phoenix Contact and corresponds to the Microsoft one.
+The coding style is the Linux kernel one.

 Version history: